DarekRepos/Ski-jump-scraper/README.md

 # Ski-jump-scraper

-copies contents from the ski jump website and save to external file
+Copies contents from the ski jump website and save to external file

+Events are saved to SkiEvents.txt file, the program create this file when user erase it.

-note that there must be some ski events to see results in the file
+Note that there must be some ski events to see results in the file

 # Run Python script at startup in Ubuntu if you want check the ski events on the system startup